wa1858/waterwheel_monitor/README.md

 Underspeed threshold at 44.5Hz average and overspeed threshold at 48.5Hz average, with audio warning when either of these thresholds are crossed.

 ## Dependencies
-- Visual Studio 17 2022
-- MinGW
+- MinGW-W64
-- CMake >= 3.28
+- CMake >= 3.22

+These can be installed on Linux with the following commands:

+    $ sudo apt-get update -y
+    $ sudo apt-get upgrade -y
+    $ sudo apt-get install mingw-w64
+    $ sudo apt-get install cmake

 ## Compilation

-This project is written for use on Windows.
+This project is written for use on Windows, but is build using cross compilation on Linux.

 To build the project, run the following commands from the project root:

     $ mkdir build
     $ cd build
     $ cmake ..
-    $ cmake --build .
+    $ make

-To run (from within the `build` folder):
+The output executable can be found and ran (on Windows) here:

-    $ ./src/Debug/waterwheel_monitor
+    $ ./bin/waterwheel_monitor

 ## Code Style